We continue our look at Roman slavery (and this will be the last week on 'personal freedom').

 Seneca the Younger (ca. 4 BC – AD 65, prominent in court of Nero), Letters 47, 51, and 77 (trans.
 Gummere).
 You may find translations of these letters HERE.

 Pliny the Younger (AD 61 – ca. 113, prominent under Trajan), Letters 3.14 and 8.16 (trans.
 Radice).
 Click HERE for a (fuzzy) pdf of these two letters (they're short, and on one page)

-On Thursday we turn back to Patterson, with one final stop in a very celebrated text, Petronius' Satyricon and the 'Dinner with Trimalchio' episode (please be sure to read my blurb in the 'To think about' section below).
+On Wednesday/Thursday -- though it's possible some of this will spill into the following week -- we turn back to Patterson, with one final stop in a very celebrated text, Petronius' Satyricon and the 'Dinner with Trimalchio' episode (please be sure to read my blurb in the 'To think about' section below).
 Between the two we'll be looking with Patterson at personal freedom generally under the Empire, but in the context of the rise of the Roman freedman.
 With the Petronius (whom Patterson mentions briefly), we'll take a closer look at one of the more famous descriptions of an imperial freedman, the status that gives rise to the title of Patterson's Chap.
 13.:

 Patterson, Chap.
 13, 'The Triumph of the Roman Freedman: Personal Liberty among the Urban Masses of the Early Empire'

 Petronius, 'The Dinner of Trimalchio', from the Satyricon.
 Click HERE for a pdf of this text.

 The issues I raise here are in fact issues you're asked to address in the Paper assignment this week, for which you have two options (one on the Letters, one on the Petronius):